Posted - September 4, 2011 | Updated : April 25, 2012 | August 16, 2015

 Ollie is armless, and, apparently, Bruce told him to just come in and be straightforward about it.
 But the Green Arrow likes grand entrances and flair, so he tangles with soldiers and engages in all sorts of tomfoolery; totally outside Batman's script.

 It all gets so out of hand that I begin to laugh as the Batman admonishes the Green Arrow to "get yourself killed in your own time".
 It would not be Oliver Queen if it was anything than this.
 Priceless.

 So what's Oliver's big surprise for Superman?
 First surprise is he's still a crack shot with the arrow even without the arm.
 Second surprise is kryptonite.

-After this we have the most memorable panel and the most memorable line in all of The Dark Knight Returns.
-This is the page.
-Click to enlarge.
+After this, we have the most memorable panel and the most memorable line in all of The Dark Knight Returns.
+This is the panel.